mbeaudru/modern-js-cheatsheet/readme.md

 > **Note:** If your function does not return a value (with *side effects*), it doesn't do an explicit nor an implicit return.

-Besides, if you want to implicitly return an *object* you **must have parenthesis around it** since it will conflict with the block braces:
+Besides, if you want to implicitly return an *object* you **must have parentheses around it** since it will conflict with the block braces:

 ```js
 const getPerson = () => ({ name: "Nick", age: 24 })